ioBroker/ioBroker.vis/packages/iobroker.vis-2/src/src/Attributes/Widget/SCHEMA.md

 - `type`: default value is '' and just an input field.
 It can have the following values:
   - `instance` - Instance selector.
 It could have additional settings:
      - `adapter` - [optional] Additionally, you can provide `adapter` to filter the instances of specific adapter.
 With special adapter name `_dataSources` you can get all adapters with flag `common.getHistory`.
+     - `adapters` - [optional] Additionally, you can provide `adapters` to filter the instances of specific adapters.
+It is an array of adapter names.
      - `isShort` - [optional] In this case only instance number (like `0`) is shown and not `history.0`.
 It can be set to true only with non-empty `adapter` setting.
   - `number` - Number input.
 It could have additional settings:
     - `min` - [optional] minimum value